annennenne/causalDisco/README.md

 - Setting `precompute_covariances = FALSE` errors in Tetrad.
 Remove the argument for now (and maybe fix later).

-- bnlearn has bug for old version of caugi.
-Fixed in PR \#149 in caugi.

-- Tried implementing it in the scores (e.g. `TemporalBdeu`) by giving it score -Inf if missing a required edge, but then it runs forever.
+- Tried implementing required edges in the scores (e.g. `TemporalBdeu`) by giving it score -Inf if missing a required edge, but then it runs forever.
 I.e. adding the following to `local.score`

 ``` r
 vertex_name <- colnames(pp.dat$data)[vertex]